College of Arts and Sciences

 Program Options

-Study of Culture and Society department web site
+Anthropology and Sociology department web site

-The information on this page pertains to program requirements for students who matriculated in the 2023-2024 academic year.
+The information on this page pertains to program requirements for students who matriculated in the 2024-2025 academic year.
 View requirements for previous catalog years here.

 Program Overview